defenseunicorns/leapfrogai/.github/ISSUE_TEMPLATE/bug_report.md

 ### Environment

-Device and OS:
-App/package versions:
-Kubernetes distro being used:
+1. OS and Architecture:
+2. App or Package Name:
+2. App or Package Version:
+3. Kubernetes Distribution:
+4. Kubernetes Version:
-Other:
+5. Other:

 ### Steps to reproduce